-The Company seeks to invest in portfolio companies primarily in the form of loans (secured and unsecured), but may include equity warrants and direct equity investments.
-The loans typically pay interest with some amortization of principal.
-As of March 31, 2024, 84.8% of the portfolio (based on amortized cost) pays interest on a floating rate basis with a PRIME floor, and 15.2% of the portfolio (based on amortized cost) pays fixed interest.
-As of December 31, 2023, 84.9% of the portfolio (based on amortized cost) pays interest on a floating rate basis with a PRIME floor, and 15.1% of the portfolio (based on amortized cost) pays fixed interest.
-As of December 31, 2023, 84.9% of the portfolio (based on amortized cost) pays interest on a floating rate basis with a PRIME floor, and 15.1% of the portfolio (based on amortized cost) pays fixed interest.
-We will generally seek to obtain security interests in the assets of our portfolio companies that serve as collateral in support of the repayment of these loans.
-This collateral may take the form of first or second priority liens on the assets of a portfolio may be comprised of derivatives, including total return swaps.
-No such equity or derivative instruments were held as of March 31, 2024 or December 31, 2023.
+The Company's debt investments typically pay interest with some amortization of principal.
+As of June 30, 2024, 82.5% of the debt investments (based on amortized cost) pay interest on a floating rate basis with a PRIME floor, and 17.5% of the debt investments (based on amortized cost) pay fixed interest.
+As of December 31, 2023, 84.9% of the debt investments (based on amortized cost) pay interest on a floating rate basis with a PRIME floor, and 15.1% of the debt investments (based on amortized cost) pay fixed interest.
+We will generally seek to obtain security interests in the assets of our portfolio companies that serve as collateral in support of the repayment of these debt investments.
+This collateral may take the form of first or second priority liens on the assets of a portfolio company.

-We expect that our loans will typically have final maturities of three to six years.
-However, we expect that our portfolio companies often may repay these loans early, generally within three years from the date of initial investment.
+We expect that our debt investments will typically have final maturities of three to six years.
+However, we expect that our portfolio companies often may repay these debt investments early, generally within three years from the date of initial investment.